department-of-veterans-affairs/va.gov-team/products/authenticated-patterns/Patterns/update-prefilled-information/Help users to update prefilled information.md

 - **Displaying editable prefilled information in a card with an edit link.** Display prefilled information in a card component with a link to edit the information.
 This information may include contact information, such as phone, email, or mailing address.

 #### Communicate where changes will save
-- **In most cases, save changes to the VA.gov profile.** In [user research](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/authenticated-patterns/Design-and-research/2024-07-Research-Initiative-One-Prefill/Prefill%20Research%20Report%2009_2024.md), most users indicated that they want changes made to their information to update the information stored on their VA.gov profile.
+- **In most cases, save changes to the VA Profile.** In [user research](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/authenticated-patterns/Design-and-research/2024-07-Research-Initiative-One-Prefill/Prefill%20Research%20Report%2009_2024.md), most users indicated that they want changes made to their information to update the information stored on their VA Profile.
 On the edit page, display an informational alert informing users that these changes will impact their profile information.

 #### Where needed, give users the choice of where to save
-- **In some cases, users want to choose where to save their information.** This is especially relevant for information that may change semi-frequenty, like mailing address.
-As an example, this might apply refilling and tracking VA prescriptions.
-In this case, on the edit page, do not display the informational alert informing them where their changes will save.
-Instead, display a required radio button below the fields asking them if they also want to update this information in their VA.gov profile.
+- **In some cases, users want to choose where to save their information.** This is especially relevant for information that may change semi-frequently.
+For example, when applying to refill and track VA prescriptions or medical devices, users may want to send to a temporary mailing address, and may not want this temporary mailing address to save to their VA Profile.
+In these cases, on the edit page, do not display the informational alert informing them where their changes will save.
+Instead, display a required radio button below the fields asking them if they also want to update this information in their VA Profile.

 #### Display success alerts when information has been saved
 - **Inform users where the changes were saved.** Display a success alert informing users "We've made these changes to this form and your VA.gov profile" or "We've made these changes to only this form.”
 This alert should be placed at the top of the page, below the stepper and text "We’ll save your application on every change."
 Use a standard alert within the form steps.
 Use a slim alert if the user made changes from the final review page.